-Increasingly, Planners are becoming more aware of neurodiversity in community engagement and plan making.
+Increasingly, Planners are becoming more aware of neurodiversity in community engagement and plan-making.
 Unfortunately, that's not necessarily the case in the workplace.
 But it is important.
 Gala Korniyenko, a Ph.D. candidate in the planning program at the Ohio State University has long focused her work on fostering community engagement with autistic adults.
-Now she is setting sights on advocating for inclusion of neurodiverse people in planning offices and workplaces in general.
+Now she is setting sights on advocating for the inclusion of neurodiverse people in planning offices and workplaces in general.

 Neurodiversity refers to the idea that certain neurological differences, such as those that occur in autism, are variations in the brain.
 The focus is on difference, not disability, and the concept offers a much wider view of what is typically considered "normal" in humans.
 Understanding neurodiversity can also help in planning, particularly in the way that people relate to the built environment.

 That was the idea behind a 2018 PAS Memo, coauthored by Korniyenko, and fellow OSU colleague, Kyle Ezell, FAICP, and OSU alum, Rick Stein, AICP.
 In "Autism Planning and Design Guidelines 1.0," they introduce a framework for planners to design the public realm in a way that improves the quality of life for people with autism.